Niagara Falls Canada: Perfect 3 Day Itinerary

 ⏰ Time: about 30 minutes $ Free ✓ Open All Year

-If you’re an early bird, start your day by watching the sunrise over Niagara Falls.
+The sun rises over the Falls, make for incredible sunrise views over the water.
+So, if you’re an early bird, I strongly recommend you day by watching the sunrise over Niagara Falls.
 It’s an unforgettable experience that’s well worth waking up for.

 For a more immersive experience, head outside early to capture that perfect, crowd-free photo of the Falls as the sun rises.
 Trust me, it’s worth getting up early!